Quantification of uncertainty from high-dimensional scattered data via polynomial approximation: Quantifying uncertainty of scattered data

-In the present work, we separate the determination of an efficient representation format from the evaluation of the coefficients.
-We first choose an {\apriori}, or \emph{proposal}, format for the approximation, section \ref{Good_basis}, and leave the selection of particular terms to be included in the retained approximation basis to a dedicated subset selection procedure which will further refine the approximation basis, section \ref{subset_selection_sec}.
-Results from Compressed Sensing show that the number of samples necessary for accurately selecting the dominant basis functions of a $K$-sparse QoI varies as $K \, \log\left(\cardP\right)$, \cite{Candes_Romberg_06_InvPb}, illustrating the fact that it becomes increasingly difficult to select the best terms when the size $\cardP$ of the proposal dictionary increases.
-Hence, for the subset selection step to be efficient in terms of required amount of data, the retained {\apriori} format has to be tight, in the sense of leading to a low approximation error with a low number of degrees of freedom (terms): it should be chosen as tight as possible based on knowledge one may have on the QoI at hand.
-As will be seen below, the computational cost associated with the subset selection scales with the cardinality of the proposal dictionary.
-The subset selection hence produces a basis, or skeleton, suitable for the data at hand.
-However, it requires a basis \emph{linear} in its predictors.
-For this reason, once a set of functions found contributing significantly to the approximation is determined, the actual approximation may be evaluated with a different basis, of the same skeleton, possibly nonlinear in its predictors such as a tensor-based approximation.
-Evaluation of the final approximation is discussed in section~\ref{comp_lambda}.
+The proposed approach is as follows.
+We separate the determination of an efficient representation format from the evaluation of the coefficients.
+We first choose an {\apriori} general format for the approximation of $u$, section \ref{Aprioribasis}.
+The selection of particular terms to be included in the approximation basis is left to a dedicated subset selection procedure which will further refine the approximation basis and make it as tight as possible, section \ref{subset_selection_sec}.
+A good {\apriori} basis is motivated by results from Compressed Sensing which show that the number of samples necessary for accurately selecting the dominant basis functions of a $K$-sparse QoI (\ieLM, having $K$ non-zero coefficients in the retained approximation basis) varies as $K \, \log\left(\cardP\right)$, \cite{Candes_Romberg_06_InvPb}, illustrating the fact that it becomes increasingly difficult to select the best terms when the size $\cardP$ of the {\apriori} dictionary increases.
+The subset selection hence produces an {\aposteriori} basis suitable for the data at hand.
+However, this basis is \emph{linear} in its predictors as required by the selection method.
+To circumvent this limitation, the {\aposteriori} basis is used as a skeleton only, of the best structure, and the final approximation of the QoI is evaluated with a different basis, of the same skeleton, but possibly nonlinear in its predictors, section~\ref{comp_lambda}.
+A sketch of the solution method is shown in Fig.~\ref{Fig_sketch}.